Speak with a Bursar Representative (Student Accounts)

 Payment is required by the due dates for each semester.
-For the Spring 2019 semester payments are due January 6th.
-Payment may be made in-person by 4:30pm on January 4th and/or on-line by 9:00 pm on January 6th.
-For the Winter 2019 semester, payment is due prior to December 19th, 2018.
-To avoid classes being dropped, please be sure that your account is completely covered by either (a) payment, (b) financial aid (awards/loans must be anticipated/pending), or third party credit/company billing.
-Students who do not make full payment or who are not fully covered by financial aid or other sources will have their courses deleted on January.
+To see the due dates, please click on the Payment Due and Drop Dates below.
+Payments can be made ONLINE thru Sunday, March 19th at 9 pm.
+To avoid classes being dropped, please be sure that your account is completely covered by either payment, financial aid (awards/loans must be anticipated/pending), or third party credit/company billing.
+Students who do not make full payment or who are not fully covered by financial aid or other sources will have their courses deleted on the applicable drop date.

-As of the first day of the semester (depending on campus or extension site), students who fail to complete the terms of their arrangements to cover their full account, may be deleted from their classes and will be responsible for the charges incurred according to the refund schedule.
-If you do not plan on attending Westchester Community College this Winter or Spring, you must drop your classes prior to the first day of the semester in which you are registered.
+Beginning with the first day of the semester (which depends on campus or extension site), students who fail to complete the terms of their arrangements to cover their full account, may be deleted from their classes and will be responsible for the charges incurred according to the refund schedule.
+If you do not plan on attending Westchester Community College you must drop your classes prior to the first day of the semester in which you are registered.
 IF YOU DO NOT DROP YOUR CLASSES, all tuition and fees are your responsibility.

 Tuition and Fee Rates